nextthingco/docs/Gadget-docs/source/includes/_build.md

 **2. Connect Hardware**

-	Using a USB cable connect your board to your host computer.
-Make sure the board is flashed with GadgetOS.
-LINK {Pic of Dev Kit connected to host computer}
+	Connect your board to your host computer via a USB cable.
+Make sure the board is flashed with GadgetOS before moving on.
+LINK
+	{Pic of Dev Kit connected to host computer}

 **3. Create project directory**